niza23/Python/README.md

-# Coding questions in python
+# This includes solution of frequently asked questions in python